 top of page

-1. Revised Planning Laws: The incoming government is expected to overhaul planning regulations to expedite and increase development.
-This means that opposing development could become much more challenging.
+1. Revised Planning Laws: An overhaul of planning regulations to expedite and increase development means that opposing development could become much more challenging.

 2. Reestablished Housing Targets: Local councils will be required to meet specific housing targets, for Runnymede this has been stated as 620 houses per year, an increase of 13.6%.
 It has been suggested that this is for 5 years but this could be for longer.
 It is not clear whether planned developments are included in or excluded from this.